imediateam/NOOTA/README.md

 # About This File

 It was created by Apple Inc. for tvOS beta .
-So if we install it into our iPhone ,the our iPhone would not check update info (becaus the plateform is wrong , tvOS ≠ iOS)
+So if we install it into our iPhone ,the our iPhone would not check update info (because the platform is wrong , tvOS ≠ iOS)